danimelchor/clypi/README.md

 ### Parsers ([v6e](https://github.com/danimelchor/v6e), [pydantic](https://github.com/pydantic/pydantic), etc.)

-Term can be integrated with many parsers.
+CLIPy can be integrated with many parsers.
 The default recommended parser is [v6e](https://github.com/danimelchor/v6e), which is automatically used if installed in your local environment to parse types more accurately.
 If you wish you specify any parser (from `v6e` or elsewhere) manually, you can do so quite easily:

 **CLI**
 ```python